 Clinical trials may offer you access to new therapies not otherwise available.

-The goal of treatment is remission.
-This occurs when you do not have cancer symptoms and your doctor cannot detect any lymphoma in your body.
-Remission may last for a while or be permanent.
+The goal of treatment is remission, which is when you do not have cancer symptoms and your doctor cannot detect any lymphoma in your body.
+Remission may be temporary or permanent.

 If initial treatment does not result in complete remission, the disease is known as primary refractory Hodgkin lymphoma.
 Your doctor may suggest different drug therapies.